OCA/operating-unit/purchase_requisition_operating_unit/README.rst

 This module introduces the following features:

-* Adds Operating Unit (OU) to the account moves and its lines created by the payslip, based on the Operating Unit (OU) defined in the Employee's Contract.

 * Security rules are defined to ensure that users can only see the Purchase Requisition of that Operating Units in which they are allowed access to.

+* Ensures that Operating Unit in Purchase Requisition and the Warehouse of picking type belongs to the same Operating Unit.

-When the user creates a purchase order (PO) from the purchase requisition the operating unit is copied to the PO.
+* When the user creates a Purchase Order (PO) from the purchase requisition the operating unit is copied to that PO.

-Will set by default the Picking type which haves Operating Unit in Warehouse that of the User.
+* Sets default Picking type having Operating Unit (OU) in Warehouse that of the User.

-Warehouse of picking type

 Installation